Luka-pp/Milestone-Project-3/Testing.md

 **Form Validation**

-All the form are validated with HTML.
+All the forms are validated with HTML.
 Manual testing has been carried out for the forms to confirm they are working correctly.

 1. **Register**